>

 Israel’s labor laws as well as the quality of education and training are reflected in the cost of labor in Israel.
 However, the cost of employment of a skilled worker in Israel is still lower than that of his counterparts in North America or Europe.

-In Israel, a minimum wage of about $1,500 per month is applied.
-Correspondingly, the minimum cost of employment per hour of work is approximately $8, considering the mandatory payments applying to wages in Israel.
-The cost of employment of a skilled engineer graduated from computer science and electronics faculties, may reach $70 per hour.
+In Israel, a minimum wage of about $1,900 per month is applied.
+Correspondingly, the minimum cost of employment per hour of work is approximately $11, considering the mandatory payments applying to wages in Israel.
+The cost of employment of a skilled engineer graduated from computer science and electronics faculties, is about $13K per month.
 The compensation of senior management workers is essentially the same as the compensation paid to equivalent executives in Europe and North America, and some of the senior executives in Israel earn millions of NISs per year.